Deirdre24/Data-Analysis-Portfolio/README.md

 I am dedicated to leveraging data-driven insights to facilitate business growth and decision-making.

-I have developed proficiency in tools such as Python, Excel, Power BI, SQL and currently in R for analyzing datasets and identifying meaningful patterns.
+I have developed proficiency in tools such as Python, Excel, Power BI, SQL and currently developing my skills in R for analyzing datasets and identifying meaningful patterns.

 Committed to continuous learning, I actively seek opportunities to enhance my skills in data analytics and contribute to projects that utilize data for impactful solutions.
 My CV in [pdf]().